ADA ACCESSIBILITY AT LOST LANDS

 ACCESSIBLE VIEWING AREAS

-There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd.
+There will be accessible viewing areas made available to ADA patrons who may need to see above the crowd at the Prehistoric Evolution and Wompy Woods stages.
 To gain access to these areas, please visit the Access Center.

 Accessible Viewing Area Policies: